 Reverend Brenda Girton-Mitchell

-Her professional life includes working as an elementary school teacher and serving as the president of the Indianapolis Education Association in her hometown, Indianapolis, Ind.; legislative assistant in the U.S. Senate, legislative counsel for Sears, assistant executive director for president Dorothy Height at the National Council of Negro Women, and director of diversity for Mitsubishi Motors of America.
-Prior to joining the U.S. Department of Education, Girton-Mitchell served the National Council of the Churches of Christ in the USA as associate general secretary for justice and advocacy.
+Her professional life also includes working as an elementary school teacher and serving as the President of the Indianapolis Education Association in her hometown, Indianapolis, Indiana; legislative assistant in the United States Senate, legislative counsel for Sears, assistant executive director for Dr. Dorothy Height at the National Council of Negro Women, and director of diversity for Mitsubishi Motors of America.
+She is the Founder and President of Grace and Race Ministries, Inc., a ministry dedicated to promoting leaders to dismantle racism and advance racial reconciliation.

 Reverend Girton-Mitchell received a Bachelor of Science degree from Ball State University, a Master of Science from Indiana/Purdue University in Indianapolis, a law degree from Chicago Kent College of Law and a Master of Divinity degree from Wesley Theological Seminary.

 She is the recipient of numerous awards including the National Council of Negro Women Bethune Recognition Award for An Outstanding Woman in Ministry, the Sagamore of the Wabash Award, the highest award given by the state of Indiana, the John Wesley Award of Merit presented by Wesley Theological Seminary and the 2012 US Department of Education MLK Drum Major for Service Award for her extraordinary commitment to community service.
 She was inducted into the Martin Luther King, Jr. International Board of Preachers in 2008.

 She and her husband, James Mitchell are business partners in Girton-Mitchell Associates, LLC, a consulting firm specializing in providing assistance to non-profit, business and government organizations in the areas of conflict resolution, workplace diversity, equity, inclusion and transformative leadership development.